 Final Expense Life Insurance, or Burial Insurance

-The cost of a final expense policy is lower than other types of life insurance because the goal of its death benefit is to provide coverage for a funeral.
-In the case that you pass, there may not be enough money to offer financial support for your surviving beneficiaries or to pay off any remaining debt that you may have.
+The cost of a final expense policy is lower than most other types of life insurance because the goal of its death benefit is to provide coverage for a funeral.
+However, this means there may not be enough money to offer financial support for your surviving beneficiaries or to pay off any remaining larger debt that you may have.

 Whole Life Insurance

 Whole life insurance provides lifelong coverage and remains active while you’re alive.
-This type of policy differs from final expense life insurance because you’re able to set how much death benefit you’d like.
+This type of policy differs from final expense life insurance because death benefits can be much larger.
 Whole life policies may be a good option for seniors as it provides a much more substantial death benefit that could help pay off debt.

 Whole life policies may have a cut-off age for seniors.
 Depending on the insurance company, the cut-off age for applicants is often 80-to-85 years old.
 Bear in mind that the older you are, the more expensive your life insurance premiums may be.

 The cost of a whole life policy is higher than a final expensive policy and any term policies because the coverage amount can be much larger.
 In addition, whole life policies do not expire and many offer living benefits such as a cash value component, further justifying the larger premium.
 However, this means your death benefit can be used to cover larger debts or allow you to leave behind a legacy for your beneficiaries.

 Guaranteed issue life insurance provides insurance for seniors who may not be able to get life insurance elsewhere.
 Seniors who are in poorer health may find that this is their only insurance option.
 Much like the final expense policy’s waiting period, guaranteed issue life policies have graded death benefits.
 If you pass within two to three years of having your policy, your beneficiaries may only receive the return of premiums plus interest on your policy.